ShingekiNoChikungunya/write-ups/BCACTF-2024/juggler1/README.md

  3----/
 ```

-So i sent it to the server.
+So I sent it to the server.
 ```shell
 python -c 'print("A"*1024 + "\n" + "A"*1024 + "\n")' | nc challs.bcactf.com 32250
 P.S the juggler animation is kind of tilted so you might need to look at it sideways.